Molcas/OpenMolcas/doc/source/users.guide/programs/extf.rst

   >>> End Do

 This example shows an excited state CASSCF MD simulation of a methaniminium cation using the Tully Surface Hop algorithm.
-In the simulation, the carbon and the nitrogen are pulled apart with a constant force of 1.5 nN (nanonewton).
+In the simulation, the carbon and the nitrogen are pulled apart with a constant force of 1.5 nN (nanonewton) on each atom.
 Within the :program:`Extf` module the keyword :kword:`LINEAR` is used.
 Note :program:`Extf` needs to be called after the execution of :program:`ALASKA`, inside the loop.
-The options are:
-``1``: the atom number corresponding to the C atom, ``2``: the atom number corresponding to the N atom, ``1.5``: the force intensity,
-``0``: to indicate a repulsive force.

 .. extractfile:: ug/extf.input